A woman getting started on her acne treatment

 Salicylic Acid Cleanser

-This is my favorite cleanser of all time, but here’s a secret: I have dry skin, so I only use it once a day.
-But if you’re using it to treat acne, you’re going to cleanse at least twice a day, morning and night.
-Take off your makeup first so the beta hydroxy acid can really penetrate your pores.
-If you’ve been working out, or wearing a mask, you can wash your face after that as well, just don’t go overboard or you’ll end up encouraging your skin to make more oil.
+This is my all-time favorite cleanser, but here’s a personal tip.
+I have dry skin, so I only use it once a day.
+If you’re treating acne, cleansing morning and night is usually appropriate.
+Always remove makeup first so the salicylic acid can reach inside your pores.
+If you’ve been sweating heavily or wearing a mask, an extra cleanse is fine, just don’t overdo it or your skin may produce more oil.

 Benzoyl Peroxide Acne Lotion